pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 movingSurface0 = SurfaceFromNodeSet(my_model, my_instance, 'NODESET_NAME_A', 'MOVINGSURFACE0')
 ```

 On these surfaces a "pressure load" and a "surface traction load" need to be specified with a "user-defined" distribution.
 Loads are assigned to a "step".
 A step is a part of the simulation to which an analysis type, algorithm settings and incrementation settings are assigned that do not change for the duration of the step.
-In a typical CoCoNuT case only a single step is defined.
+In a typical CoCoNuT case only a single step is defined. **Note that the name of the step used for the FSI has to be "Step-1" as this name is hardcoded in `GetOutput.cpp`**.
 After creation of the step the loads can be assigned.
 This can be done via the GUI or using Python commands available in Abaqus similar to the following:

 ```python
 from step import *